-The Series G Debentures aggregate principal amount is NIS 468 million (approximately \$122,000 as of December 31, 2016), payable in seven semi-annual consecutive equal installments from March 2020 to March 2023 and carrying annual interest rate of 2.79% payable in thirteen semi-annual consecutive equal installments from March 2017 to March 2023.
+The Series G Debentures are payable in seven semi-annual consecutive equal installments from March 2020 to March 2023 and carrying an annual interest rate of 2.79%, payable in thirteen semi-annual consecutive equal installments from March 2017 to March 2023.
 The principal and interest amounts are denominated in NIS and are not linked to any index or to any other currency.
-The Company entered into hedging transactions to mitigate the foreign exchange rate differences on the principle and interest using a cross currency swap, see Note 14D.
+The Company entered into hedging transactions to mitigate the foreign exchange rate differences on the principal and interest using a cross currency swap.